 Today's animal pal is a river dolphin.
-What color is she, and what does that color remind you of?
-Take responses and mention that white and red mixed together make pink.
+What color is she and what does that color remind you of?
+Take responses.
+Mention that white and red mixed together make pink.
 Her name is Rose.
 Why do you think her name is Rose?
 Take responses.
 What does her name have to do with Jesus?
-Take responses and remind them that not only can the word "rose" remind us of a color, but also of the fact that Jesus rose from the dead.
-See if they can find the cross in the poster.
-Our Bible verse says each of us sins against God.
-What great news did you hear today that can take care of our sin problem?
-Take responses and go over the hope-filled verse below-John 1:12.
+Take responses.
+Remind them that not only can the word "rose" remind us of a color, but also of the fact that Jesus rose from the dead.
+Ask if they noticed something hidden on the poster-a cross.
+Our Bible verse tells us each of us sins against God.
+What great news did you hear today that can take care of that sin problem?
+Take responses, and go over the hopefilled verse below-John 1:12.

-Pass out the maps and have the kids add today's stickers.
+Pass out the maps and have everyone add today's stickers.

 In the remaining class time, complete one or more of the following ideas.
-These are also on the back of the Primary Student Guides and can be done at home with a parent or caretaker if you are out of time.
+These are also on the back of the Junior Student Guides and can be done at home with a parent or caretaker if you are out of time.
 If you send them home, motivate the kids to do them because they are full of good stuff!
 Have the group guides check with the kids tomorrow to see how they did on them, and consider giving contest bonus points to the groups for their hard work.